YohannDR/mzm/docs/debug.md

 ## Boot Debug Menu

 The boot debug menu consists of various sub-menus for changing settings or testing parts of the game.
-You can go to the title screen by pressing `R`.
+You can access the boot debug menu from the intro or title screen by pressing `R`.
+You can also return to the title screen by pressing `R`.
 Pressing `Start` will start the game in the area selected in the Section menu.

 ### Section